lmanul/gitstats/README.md

 ## Credits

-The produced graphs use the [https://www.chartjs.org/](Chart JS) library.
+The produced graphs use the [Chart JS](https://www.chartjs.org/) library.